charanpanchagnula/certified-aws-solutions-architect-professional/07-databases/dynamodb.md

 # DynamoDB

-- NoSQL, wide column, DB-as-service product
+- NoSQL, wide column, DB-as-service product (Not Database server as a service like RDS, Aurora)
 - DynamoDB can handle key/value data or document data
 - It requires no self-managed servers of infrastructure to be managed
 - Supports a range of scaling options: